 "THE END TIMES CONTROVERSY: The Second Coming Under Attack"

 This book offers an in-depth analysis of Preterism by Thomas Ice, John MacArthur, Tim LaHaye, Mark Hitchcock, Randall Price and others.
 Very good.
-Available used for $.01 on Amazon.
+Available used on Amazon.